fengxia41103/myblog/content/pages/resume.md

   </div>
 </div>

-* Key member of Lenovo Open Cloud project.
-Involved in key decision of architecture and technology stack.
-Hands on experience with RedHat subscription management, Satellite, Ansible Tower, RHHI.
-Wrote scripts to automate deployment and configuration of Satellite.
+* Lenovo Open Cloud product.
+Team lead of its Platform and CICD.
+  Drove overall network design and architecture decision.
+Developed pyhton scrips and playbooks to automate RHHI setup from baremetal.
+  Admin of RedHat subscription management, Satellite, Ansible Tower and RHHI.

     - **Tools**: RedHat RHHI, RedHat Satellite, RedHat Ansible Tower, RHEL 7 server cloud image, kvm
-    - **Notes**: [Config Lenovo switches ENOS & CNOS][16],
+    - **Sample writings**: [RH Satellite][19], [Config Lenovo switches ENOS & CNOS][16],
-      [Config RAID][17]
+      [Config Lenovo server to RAID][17]

-* Improved Netbox DCIM to monitor network topology of Lenovo switch and server by collecting live configurations and stats using Ansible, Telnet, and server's BMC interface.
+* Forked [Netbox][18] by Digital Ocean.
+Main developer to redesign its model and add to its function so it is used as central management tool in Lenovo labs.
+New functions include scanning and draw live network topology through collection of LLDP and MAC address table data.
+Developed script to speak to Lenovo switch via telnet, BMC via SSH, and server OS via Ansible.

     - **Tools**: Django, Celery, Redis, Postgresql, Ansible, pexpect
-    - **Demo**: [view for details][15]
+    - **Sample writings**: [Netbox design][15]

-* Designed architecture for _VX Installer_ project, which automates
+* Designed architecture of _VX Installer_ product, which automates
   deployment and configuration of VMWare VSan infrastructure w/ Lenovo server.